nickprotop/LocalizationManager/docs/TUI.md

 #### Viewing Code References
 For keys that are used in code:
 1. Select the key
-2. Right-click → "View Code References"
+2. Press `Shift+F7` OR Right-click → "View Code References"
 3. See table with file paths, line numbers, patterns, and confidence

+**Quick Access:** Use `Shift+F7` to quickly view code references for the selected key without using the mouse.

 **Scan Configuration:**
 The scan respects configuration from `lrm.json`: